Operation Zeppelin (deception plan)

 Zeppelin was executed in five phases between February and July 1944.
 The story behind each stage developed various invasion threats against Greece, Albania, Croatia, Turkey, Bulgaria and France.
-The latter portions of the operation received their own codenames.
-Vendetta referred to a threat toward Southern France close to D-Day while Turpitude was the codename for the final stage of Zeppelin, an overland threat to Greece and Bulgaria.
+The last portions of the operation received their own codenames.
+Vendetta referred to a threat toward Southern France close to D-Day, and Turpitude was the codename for the final stage of Zeppelin, an overland threat to Greece and Bulgaria.

-It is unclear how much impact Zeppelin had on German response in the region, though the aims of the deception were achieved (tying up German defensive forces in the Mediterranean beyond D-Day).
-Post-war analysis of German intelligence documents indicated that they did overstate Allied forces in the way Zeppelin intended.
+It is unclear how much impact Zeppelin had on German response in the region, but the aims of the deception were achieved by tying up German defensive forces in the Mediterranean beyond D-Day.
+Post-war analysis of German intelligence documents indicated that they had overstated Allied forces, as had been intended.
 However, the German high command did not come to expect a major invasion in the Balkans.

 Background

 In preparation for the 1944 invasion of Normandy, the Allied nations conducted a complex series of deceptions under the codename Bodyguard.
 This was a large strategic plan with the aim of misleading the German high command as to Allied intentions in 1944.
 While the main focus of Bodyguard was on the invasion of Western France, additional plans supported operations in the Mediterranean and Scandinavia.

-In 1941, 'A' Force (the Cairo-based department responsible for deception operations in the North Africa) had begun an operation, codenamed Cascade, to inflate the number of troops in the region by creating fictional divisions.
+In 1941, 'A' Force (the Cairo-based department responsible for deception operations in North Africa) had begun an operation, codenamed Cascade, to inflate the number of troops in the region by creating fictional divisions.
 By 1943 the use of notional formations had proved a useful part of deception operations, such as Operation Rayon, and the practice formed the basis for key parts of Bodyguard.
 The Allies invaded Italy in September 1943 and by the end of the year had occupied most of the south of the country.
 Thirty-eight divisions were deployed across the Mediterranean theatre, mostly in Italy with some in North Africa.

-The various deceptions to fulfil the Mediterranean portion of Bodyguard were given the codename Zeppelin, with follow up subsidiaries called Vendetta and Turpitude.
-Its initial overall aims were to tie down German defensive forces in the region, but without suggesting too great a threat to Southern France (until the Allies had decided whether or not to conduct landings there).
+The various deceptions to fulfil the Mediterranean portion of Bodyguard were given the codename Zeppelin, with follow-up subsidiaries called Vendetta and Turpitude.
+Its initial overall aims were to tie down German defensive forces in the region but without suggesting too great a threat to Southern France until the Allies had decided whether or not to conduct landings there.

 Planning for the operation was begun by 'A' Force in January 1944.
 The deception required an increase in the fictional troops that Operation Cascade had created.
 Operation Wantage succeeded from Cascade on 6 February with the aim over inflating Allied troops by thirty percent.